comradevanti-katas/RomanNumeralsPBT/README.md

 # RomanNumeralsPBT
- Decimal to roman numerals kata
+"Decimal to roman numerals" kata done with property-based testing.
+Tests and implementation in F#.